Interaction energies in paranematic colloids: Introduction and main results

 In the above, functions with lower case letters $(u,g_1, g_2)$ represent scaled versions of their upper-case counterparts $(U,G_1,G_2)$.
-We point out that in the blown up variables, the separation between the balls is $2b > 0.$
+We point out that in the blown up variables, the separation between the disks is $2b > 0.$

 For the rescaling as above, we observe that the natural quadratic energies associated to the two settings are equal:

 Note that, although formally these energies can be thought of as a leading order approximation of \eqref{eq:pot} when the supremum norm of $u$ is small, this is not true in the current case as the boundary data $g_i,$ $i=1,2$ is of order $1.$